danstoner/dailymile_export/README.md

 Why write my own exporter?
 The built-in export feature of dailymile is abysmal.

+The dailymile website export only includes a small number of the available data fields (date,activity_type,distance,time,felt,elevation_gain).
+I have spent a lot of time over the years using dailymile as my serious runner training log.
+I want to be able to get my data out (and be able to analyze it with my own tools, etc.).

-I also want to be able to extract the gear info which isn't even avaialable in the API.
+I hope to export the gear information (so I can track shoe mileage) which isn't even avaialable in the API.

+Maybe eventually I will include additional fields such as tags and weather.